jonathansp/jquery-serializeFields/README.md

 # jquery-serializeFields
 [![npm version](https://badge.fury.io/js/jquery-serializefields.svg)](http://badge.fury.io/js/jquery-serializefields)

-jQuery plugin to serialize form elements into a json object guided by fieldset element.
+jQuery plugin to serialize form elements into a json object using <fieldset> elements.

 ## How to use